arafattehsin/arafattehsin/README.md

 I love to code, write and talk about Microsoft AI stack that includes everything around Bots, Cognitive Services, ML.NET & Power Platform / D365.
 I am very passionate about empowering developers of all the stacks with the necessary applied AI skills.

-- 💻 I am currently working on some exciting stuff around [Dynamics 365](https://dynamics.microsoft.com/en-au/ "Dynamics 365"), [Power Platform](https://powerplatform.microsoft.com/ "Power Platform") and [Azure AI](https://azure.microsoft.com/en-us/overview/ai-platform/ "Azure AI")
+- 💻 I am currently working on some exciting stuff around [Power Platform](https://powerplatform.microsoft.com/ "Power Platform") and [Azure AI](https://azure.microsoft.com/en-us/overview/ai-platform/ "Azure AI")
 - 🤖 Along with other MVPs, I co-founded and maintain the [Bot Builder Community](http://github.com/botbuildercommunity "Bot Builder Community Project") to facilitate Microsoft Bot Framework enthusiasts
 - 📈 I created a small yet fast [SentimentAnalyzer](https://www.nuget.org/packages/SentimentAnalyzer/) library built on ML.NET for developers to incorporate within their .NET solutions, be it mobile apps, IoT devices or websites.
 If you're participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/), please check out the [issues](https://github.com/arafattehsin/SentimentAnalyzer/issues/1) tab and grab the first enhancement to mark your first PR!
 - ⚙ My repo [CognitiveRocket](https://github.com/arafattehsin/CognitiveRocket) contains all of the stuff I talk or blog about.